dewaniadi/Data-analysis-Cabs/README.md

 * from_long - longitude of from area
 * to_lat - latitude of to area
 * to_long - longitude of to area
+* Car_Cancellation - whether the booking was cancelled (1) or not (0) due to unavailability of a car.

+### TASK :
+The biggest challenge is to increase the utilization rate of their cabs.
+However, the demand keeps fluctuating based on the area, time of day, etc. Your task is to device a geo-surge strategy that would help them incentivize their drivers.
+Identify what areas and at what times get most bookings and how would you increase the price in those areas in order to meet the demand.
+More than any other task, it will be critical for you to get a deep understanding of the dataset, the business and how you can help them.
+Brownie points​ if you share a recommendation or strategy backed by data that helps them reduce cancellation, increase revenue or reduce costs.